• Home

 There is a lot you can learn by making Easter egg salt crystals!

-Salt Crystal Experiment STEAM Elements
+Salt Crystal STEAM Elements

 Science: Use this project to teach evaporation, water saturation, density, chemical bonds, molecules, and chemistry.